snhobbs/kicad-parts-placer/README.md

 + All parts are grouped together, locking their relative placement
 + Internal configuration is a dataframe with ref des, label/value, footprint, position x, position y.
 Notes fields can be added for documentation generation.
 + A separate config object can be that could pull in a board outline, stackup, etc describing the board.
++ Position, rotation, & ref des are available in the centroid file, that avoids requiring the source board be kicad.

 ## Requirements